PJColombo/superfluid-aragon-app/app/public/meta/details.md

-The Flow Finance app makes it easy to manage an organization's fluid assets.
+The Superfluid app makes it easy to manage an organization's fluid assets.

 ## Features
 - Stream Super Tokens (Superfluid's ERC-777-compatible tokens) held in the organization's Agent via the Superfluid's Constant Flow Agreement.